When Employers Add Value: Making Benefits Work for Small Businesses

 - Improves retention by showing long-term commitment

-- Reduces turnover and training costs
+- Reduces turnover and the costs of hiring and training

-Common Challenges for Small Employers
+Common Challenges for South Carolina Small Employers

 - Rising premiums and unpredictable renewals

-- Complex paperwork and compliance details
+- Administrative burden and compliance details

-- Balancing affordability with meaningful value
+- Balancing affordability with benefits employees actually understand and use

-Where Supplemental Benefits Fit
+Where Voluntary and Supplemental Benefits Fit

 | Objective | Possible Approach |